a6enez3r/portfolio/src/static/resume/resume.md

 Worked independently and as part of short-term & rapidly evolving teams to bring Mayhem -- a fully autonomous cybersecurity system -- to market.
 Responsibilities included but were not limited to designing, building, and maintaining various services and features such as GitHub OAuth and sharable badges, aimed at enabling easy integration into existing CI/CD pipelines and shortening customer onboarding journeys.

+- Integrate third party APIs such as GitHub OAuth & Keycloak to simplify authentication & CI/CD workflows
 - Optimized queries associated with defect reporting endpoints to decrease page load times by 24%
 - Built a reporting dashboard using Postgres, SQLAlchemy & React (reCharts) to provide easily consumable insights and increase engagement with non-developer users of the Mayhem platform
-- Continuously & actively improved internal testing infrastructure using pytest fixtures to increase reusability & test coverage by 8%
+- Actively improved internal testing infrastructure using pytest fixtures to increase reusability & test coverage by 8%
 - Refactored database garbage collector queries to minimize the number of test cases stored in database without adversely affecting coverage to provide faster test suite download and regression testing times for customers

 ### <span>Junior Backend Engineer, Pivony </span> <span>2020 – 2020 </span>